Rotary Dampers | How Does It Work?

-Basically, rotary dampers are mounted at the center of the rotation of an object to be moved.
-The housing, which is the main body of a rotary damper, is mounted on the fixed side, and the shaft of a rotary damper is mounted on the movable side such as lids.
+Basically, rotary dampers are mounted at the center of rotation of the object being moved.
+The housing, which is the main body of the rotary damper, is mounted on the fixed side, while the shaft is mounted on the moveable side, such as a lid.
+When using a lid equipped with a rotary damper, you must pay attention to the angle limit.
+If the lid is moved beyond this limit, the rotary damper may be damaged, the lid may close without the damping effect, or oil leakage may occur.

 How rotary dampers work